straysheep-dev/linux-configs/README.md

 curl -Lf 'https://raw.githubusercontent.com/StevenBlack/hosts/master/data/yoyo.org/hosts' > 'yoyo.txt'
 ```

-## Parsing hosts files to a file formatted for Unbound
+## Parsing Hosts Files to a File Formatted for unbound

 * To avoid parsing errors by working only with the beginning / end of lines
 * The goal is adding `local-zone: "` in front and `" always_nxdomain` to the end of each line